Complexity of Leading Digit Sequences: Proof of Theorems and

 \section{Proof of Theorems \ref{thm:main} and \ref{thm:main2}}

-We begin with two general results that we will need in the course of the proof.
+We begin with two known results that we will need in the course of the proof.
 We recall that $D_b(x)$ denotes the leading digit of $x$ in base $b$, as defined in \eqref{eq:Db(x)}, and that $\fp{t}$ denotes the fractional part of $t$, defined as $\fp{t}=t-\fl{t}$.
+The following lemma relates $D_b(x)$ to the fractional part $\fp{\lgb x}$.
+This connection is well-known in the literature on Benford's Law (see, e.g., \cite{benford1938} or \cite{diaconis1977}).

 \begin{lem}[Leading digit criterion] Let $x$ be a positive real number and $b$ an integer $\ge3$.
 Then for any digit $d\in\{1,2,\dots,b-1\}$ we have

 \end{lem}

 \begin{proof} By the definition of $D_b(x)$, we have